AnanyaKumar/transfer_learning/README.md

 # A Lightweight Framework for Training Models

 Adapted from the framework for "In-N-Out: Pre-Training and Self-Training using Auxiliary Information for Out-of-Distribution Robustness", https://arxiv.org/abs/2012.04550, Sang Michael Xie*, Ananya Kumar*, Robbie Jones*, Fereshte Khani, Tengyu Ma, Percy Liang.
+Thanks especially to Michael and Robbie!

 Benefits of framework:
 - Config files to specify dataset, model, augmentations, and other arguments, for better readability and reproducibility